-To test the performances of Algorithms 5, we compare three attribute reduction algorithms by the datasets mentioned above.
-Algorithm in [6], algorithm in [7], Algorithm 5 in this paper are denoted by A, B, C respectively.
+To test the performances of Algorithms 5, we compared three attribute reduction algorithms by the datasets mentioned above.
+Algorithm in reference [6], algorithm in reference [7] and Algorithm 5 in this paper are denoted by A, B, C respectively.
 Experimental results can be seen from Fig. (4).